astronomer/docs/software/install-airgapped.md

 :::info

-astro-cli users must configure both their operating system and [Docker Desktop / podman]((#configure-desktop-container-solution-extra-cas) to trust the private-certificate Authority used to create the certificate used by the Astronomer Software ingress-controller and any third-party container registries.
+astro-cli users must configure both their operating system and [Docker Desktop / podman]((#configure-desktop-container-solution-extra-cas) to trust the private-certificate Authority used to create the certificate used by the Astronomer Software ingress controller and any third-party container registries.

 :::